Walt Coburn

 Walter John Coburn (October 23, 1889 – May 1971) was an American writer of Westerns.
 Coburn was born in White Sulphur Springs, Montana Territory, the son of Robert Coburn Senior, the founder of the noted Circle C Ranch located south of Malta.
+The actress Dorothy Coburn is his niece.

 Coburn served in the Army aviation corps during the World War I era.
 He later spent time as a cowboy and a surveyor, before becoming a full-time writer in the 1920s.